KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

 Scheduler Monitor
 ----------------------

    You can monitor the whole scheduling situation by entering the **Scheduler Monitor** item from the Knowage Menu.
-This feature allows you to check which schedulations are active in a Scheduler Monitor
+This feature allows you to check which schedulations are active in a Scheduler Monitor certain future time interval and, eventually, to be redirected to the schedulation area in order to modify the selected schedulation.

    |image58|